db-ok/SofleChocWireless/docs/build_guide_choc_wireless.md

 - Snap the remaining switches into the top plate pressing into the sockets.

-- There are no standoff between the PCB and top plate
+- There are no standoffs between the PCB and top plate

 - Place the encoder knob on the shaft.
 Tighten the set screw with a hex key.
 A small screwdriver for glasses may do in a pinch.

-- Optionally add OLED covers
+- Optionally add display covers (aka OLED covers)

 - Put at least 4 adhesive rubber feet, aka bumpons, in the corners so the keyboard doesn't move when you type.
 I find that it helps to have 5 total: 1 in each of the far corners, then another one along the top edge where there's a gentle corner (close to where the 8 and 9 keys are).
 Also, on the inner side of the board, the side where the microcontroller is, it feels more stable if you line up the 2 bumpons with each other vertically, instead of putting them as close to the far corners of the PCB as possible.